LiamFallon213/EldraziRemote/Archae/Archæa.md

 Archæa was a highly advanced civilization that began around -120,000 AR and collapsed ~-100,000 AR.

 Archæan tech far surpasses anything found in the universe today.
+The Planar Bridge is powered by a Planar core produced in Archæa.